 If a model’s classes are visible to ArtiSynth, then it may be loaded into ArtiSynth in several ways:

-If a model has previously been saved to a file, it may be loaded from that file by choosing File > Load model ....
+If a model has been saved to a .art file, it may be loaded from that file by choosing File > Load model ....

 These methods are described in detail in the section “Loading and Simulating Models” of the ArtiSynth User Interface Guide.

-The demonstration models referred to in this guide should already be present in the models menu and may be loaded from the submenu Models > All demos > tutorial.
+The demonstration models referred to in this guide should already be present in the model menu and may be loaded from the submenu Models > All demos > tutorial.

 Comprehensive information on exploring and interacting with models is given in the ArtiSynth User Interface Guide.